ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/03-file/assignment.md

 logger.info(`routing request to ${host}`, {method: method});
 ```

+This will add the routing method selected to the log line in a structured manner.

-Now let's recompile and redeploy our `router` service.
+Now let's recompile and redeploy our `router` service:
 1. Open the [button label="Terminal"](tab-3) tab
 2. Execute the following:
 ```bash,run
 ./builddeploy.sh -s router
 ```

-Now let's see how that looks in Elasticsearch:
+Now let's see how this looks in Elasticsearch:
 1. Open the [button label="Elasticsearch"](tab-0) tab
 2. Click `Discover` in the left-hand navigation pane
 3. Execute the following query: